yetanotherchris/yetanotherchris.dev/content/blog/2020-11-05-public-private-key-in-netcore-by-example.md

 ### Signing

 I sign my text file (in this example it's a string as the `text` parameter).
-I then send you my text file *and* this base-64'd output - as a text file if it's a really long string.
+I then send you my text file *and* this base-64'd output.

+As mentioned above, it's easy to read in a binary file too - just use `byte[] fileBytes = File.ReadAllBytes(..)` instead.

 ```csharp
 private static string SignWithPrivateKey(string text)